AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

-.. py:method:: ImageBuf.make_writeable (keep_cache_type = False)
+.. py:method:: ImageBuf.make_writable (keep_cache_type = False)

-    Force the ImageBuf to be writeable.
+    Force the ImageBuf to be writable.
 That means that if it was previously backed by an ImageCache (storage was `IMAGECACHE`), it will force a full read so that the whole image is in local memory.